57k Is How Much An Hour

 4. Measuring Impact and Adjusting

-Here's one way to look at it: if you’re learning a new software, you might review your projects and feedback to see where you excelled and where you need more practice.
+As an example, if you’re learning a new software, you might review your projects and feedback to see where you excelled and where you need more practice.
 This feedback loop ensures that you’re not just counting hours but also gaining valuable insights.

 Real-World Examples of 57,000 Hours in Action